Stratton Audley: Parish church

 The Church of England parish church of Saint Mary and Saint Edburga dates from the 12th century but was largely rebuilt in the 13th and 14th centuries.
 The Decorated Gothic bell tower was added late in the 14th century.
 The church has a Jacobean pulpit and elm table, the latter dated 1636.
 There is also an oak tower screen, which was made in the 20th century by the Oxford Diocesan Surveyor T. Lawrence Dale.
 The church is a Grade I listed building.

 In 1552 the church had three bells plus a Sanctus bell.
 The bells were re-hung in 1636.
 Richard Keene of Woodstock cast the present third, fourth and fifth bells in 1693 and re-cast the Sanctus bell in about 1699.
 Henry III Bagley of Chacombe cast the tenor bell in 1721.
 Pack and Chapman of the Whitechapel Bell Foundry cast the treble bell in 1779, completing the present ring of five bells.
 The ring was re-hung in 1902 but part of the disused 1636 frame is preserved in the church.

 St Mary & St Edburga's is now part of the benefice of Stratton Audley with Godington, Fringford with Hethe and Stoke Lyne.
 The benefice is part of the Shelswell group of parishes.

 Economic and social history

 There was some enclosure of land in the parish in the 16th century, and by 1779 the enclosed land totalled 300 acre.
-Arable farming continued on an open field system until Parliament passed an inclosure act in 1780 to enable all Stratton Audley's open fields and common lands to be enclosed.
+Arable farming continued on an open field system until Parliament passed an inclosure act, the Stratton Audley and Caversfield Inclosure Act 1780 (20 Geo.
+3. c.
+50 Pr.), to enable all Stratton Audley's open fields and common lands to be enclosed.

 A school was opened in 1808 supported by Sir John Borlase Warren, 1st Baronet, who provided a house and salary for the schoolmaster.
 New premises for the school were completed and opened in 1837.
 It was affiliated to the National Society for Promoting Religious Education.
 In 1929 it was reorganised as a junior school and senior pupils were transferred to the school at Fringford.
 It became a voluntary controlled school in 1951 and was still open in 1954.